AdityaGarg8/rEFInd-minimal-modded/README.md

     though it will depend on where you mount your ESP and where rEFInd is installed. `fdisk -l` and `mount` may help.

- 2. Create a folder called `themes` inside it, if it doesn't already exist
+ 2. Create a folder called `themes` inside it, if it doesn't already exist.
+Then create a folder called `rEFInd-minimal` in the themes folder.

- 3. Clone this repository into the `themes` directory.
+ 3. Clone all contents of this repository into the `rEFInd-minimal` directory.

  4. To enable the theme add `include themes/rEFInd-minimal/theme.conf` at the end of `refind.conf`.